 8.7.
 This Agreement constitutes the entire agreement between the Parties pertaining to the subject matter hereof.
 This Agreement may only be amended in written agreement and signed by Israel and PA.

 8.8.
 This Agreement is entered into by and between Israel and PA for their exclusive benefit.
-There is no intent by either Party to create or establish a third-party beneficiary status or rights to any party, except to Pfizer with respect to Sections [ ] and the Indemnified Parties with respect to indemnification under this Agreement.
+There is no intent by either Party to create or establish a third-party beneficiary status or rights to any party, except to Pfizer as stated above, and the Indemnified Parties with respect to indemnification under this Agreement.

 8.9.
 Neither Party shall be deemed to have breached this Agreement if its delay or its failure to perform all or any part of its obligations hereunder, other than any payment obligations, result from the COVID-19 pandemic, flood, earthquake, fire, material tropical weather event, blizzard, or other acts of God, war, invasion, acts of foreign enemy, acts of terrorism, hostilities (whether war was declared or not), strikes, slowdowns, labor unrest, riot, civil commotion, the public enemy, power failure, common carrier error or disruption, computer processing or data transmission delays or difficulties, delays or difficulties in obtaining supplies, materials, or in the performance of services provided by others, or other circumstances beyond its reasonable control, or by reason of a judgment, ruling, or order of any court, agency, or competent jurisdiction, or change of law or regulation occurring subsequent to the signing of this Agreement.